lshpaner/model_metrics/docs/_sources/performance_assessment.rst.txt

 users to visualize and compare these curves effectively, setting the stage for detailed performance analysis in subsequent examples.

+The ``show_roc_curve`` function provides a flexible and powerful way to visualize the performance of binary classification models using Receiver Operating Characteristic (ROC) curves.
+Whether you're comparing multiple models, evaluating subgroup fairness, or preparing publication-ready plots, this function allows full control over layout, styling, and annotations.
+It supports single and multiple model inputs, optional overlay or grid layouts, and group-wise comparisons via a categorical feature.
+Additional options allow custom axis labels, AUC precision, curve styling, and export to PNG/SVG.
+Designed to be both user-friendly and highly configurable, ``show_roc_curve`` is a practical tool for model evaluation and stakeholder communication.

+.. function:: show_roc_curve(models, X, y, xlabel="False Positive Rate", ylabel="True Positive Rate", model_titles=None, decimal_places=2, overlay=False, title=None, save_plot=False, image_path_png=None, image_path_svg=None, text_wrap=None, curve_kwgs=None, linestyle_kwgs=None, grid=False, n_rows=None, n_cols=2, figsize=(8, 6), label_fontsize=12, tick_fontsize=10, gridlines=True, group_category=None)

+    :param models: A trained model, a string placeholder, or a list containing models or strings to evaluate.
+    :type models: object or str or list[object or str]
+    :param X: Feature matrix used for prediction.
+    :type X: pd.DataFrame or np.ndarray
+    :param y: True binary labels for evaluation.
+    :type y: pd.Series or np.ndarray
+    :param xlabel: Label for the x-axis.
+Defaults to ``"False Positive Rate"``.
+    :type xlabel: str, optional
+    :param ylabel: Label for the y-axis.
+Defaults to ``"True Positive Rate"``.
+    :type ylabel: str, optional
+    :param model_titles: Custom titles for the models.
+Can be a string or list of strings.
+If ``None``, defaults to ``"Model 1"``, ``"Model 2"``, etc.
+    :type model_titles: str or list[str], optional
+    :param decimal_places: Number of decimal places for AUC values.
+Defaults to ``2``.
+    :type decimal_places: int, optional
+    :param overlay: Whether to overlay multiple models on a single plot.
+Defaults to ``False``.
+    :type overlay: bool, optional
+    :param title: Title for the plot (used in overlay mode or as global title).
+If ``""``, disables the title.
+Defaults to ``None``.
+    :type title: str, optional
+    :param save_plot: Whether to save the plot(s) to file.
+Defaults to ``False``.
+    :type save_plot: bool, optional
+    :param image_path_png: File path to save the plot(s) as PNG.
+    :type image_path_png: str, optional
+    :param image_path_svg: File path to save the plot(s) as SVG.
+    :type image_path_svg: str, optional
+    :param text_wrap: Maximum character width before wrapping plot titles.
+If ``None``, no wrapping is applied.
+    :type text_wrap: int, optional
+    :param curve_kwgs: Plot styling for ROC curves.
+Accepts a list of dictionaries or a nested dictionary keyed by model_titles.
+    :type curve_kwgs: list[dict] or dict[str, dict], optional
+    :param linestyle_kwgs: Style for the random guess (diagonal) line.
+Defaults to ``{"color": "gray", "linestyle": "--", "linewidth": 2}``.
+    :type linestyle_kwgs: dict, optional
+    :param grid: Whether to organize the ROC plots in a subplot grid layout.
+Cannot be used with ``overlay=True`` or ``group_category``.
+    :type grid: bool, optional
+    :param n_rows: Number of rows in the grid layout.
+If ``None``, calculated automatically based on number of models and columns.
+    :type n_rows: int, optional
+    :param n_cols: Number of columns in the grid layout.
+Defaults to ``2``.
+    :type n_cols: int, optional
+    :param figsize: Size of the plot or grid of plots, in inches.
+Defaults to ``(8, 6)``.
+    :type figsize: tuple, optional
+    :param label_fontsize: Font size for axis labels and titles.
+Defaults to ``12``.
+    :type label_fontsize: int, optional
+    :param tick_fontsize: Font size for ticks and legend text.
+Defaults to ``10``.
+    :type tick_fontsize: int, optional
+    :param gridlines: Whether to display grid lines on plots.
+Defaults to ``True``.
+    :type gridlines: bool, optional
+    :param group_category: Categorical array to group ROC curves.
+Cannot be used with ``grid=True`` or ``overlay=True``.
+    :type group_category: array-like, optional

+    :returns: None.
+Displays or saves ROC curve plots for classification models.
+    :rtype: None

+    :raises ValueError:
+        - If ``grid=True`` and ``overlay=True`` are both set.
+        - If ``group_category`` is used with ``grid`` or ``overlay``.
+        - If ``overlay=True`` is used with only one model.

+.. admonition:: Notes

+    - **Flexible Inputs:**
+        - ``models`` and ``model_titles`` can be individual items or lists.
+Strings passed in ``models`` are treated as placeholder names.
+        - Titles can be automatically inferred or explicitly passed using ``model_titles``.

+    - **Group-Wise ROC:**
+        - If ``group_category`` is passed, separate ROC curves are plotted for each unique group.
+        - The legend will include group-specific AUC and class distribution (e.g., ``AUC = 0.87, Count: 500, Pos: 120, Neg: 380``).

+    - **Plot Modes:**
+        - ``overlay=True`` overlays all models in one figure.
+        - ``grid=True`` arranges individual ROC plots in a subplot layout.
+        - If neither is set, separate full-size plots are shown for each model.

+    - **Legend and Styling:**
+        - A random guess reference line (diagonal) is plotted by default.
+        - Customize ROC curves with ``curve_kwgs`` and the diagonal line with ``linestyle_kwgs``.
+        - Titles can be disabled with ``title=""``.

+    - **Saving Plots:**
+        - If ``save_plot=True``, plots are saved using the base filename format ``<model_name>_roc_auc`` or ``overlay_roc_auc_plot``.

+The ``show_roc_curve`` function provides flexible and highly customizable plotting of ROC curves for binary classification models.
+It supports overlays, grid layouts, and subgroup visualizations, while also allowing export options and styling hooks for publication-ready output.

 ROC AUC Example 1 (Original)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^